bGuru Terms of Service

 bGuru (operating as a sole-proprietorship project of an Israeli resident) Web: bguru.app Jurisdiction: Israel

-Formal entity formation (Israeli Ltd. or Estonian OÜ) is pending post-MVP review per the locked decisions in
+Formal entity formation (Israeli Ltd. or Estonian OÜ) is pending post-MVP review.
+Until then, bGuru operates as a sole-proprietorship project of an Israeli resident, with

-docs/legal/_research/decisions-log.mdunder "Operating entity — Estonian e-Residency OÜ under evaluation" and "MVP entity posture — solo developer + brand-as-controller-identity (Q12 resolution 2026-05-31)".
-This section will be updated via the standard §15 30-day material-change notice mechanism once the entity decision is finalised.
+legal@bguru.appas the primary contact channel for all data-controller correspondence.
+This section will be updated via the standard §16 30-day material-change notice mechanism once the entity decision is finalised.

 Contact for all legal, privacy, and Terms-related correspondence: Email: legal@bguru.app In-app: Settings → Help → Contact Us